-I thought I'd start off this new blog by introducing myself a bit more.
-I live in Oxfordshire with my ad-man husband and our two children, Joe, six, and Chloe, five.
+I thought I'd start off this blog by introducing myself a bit more.
+I live in Oxfordshire with my ad-man husband and our two children, Joe and Chloe.
 Home is a village in the countryside but not far from either London or Oxford so that life can be a mix of both muddy puddles and the concrete jungle.
-This is a new blog where I'll be posting a series of Q&As from my favourite mums-in-the-know plus news, reviews and prize draws.
+This blog is where I'll be posting a series of Q&As from my favourite mums-in-the-know plus news, reviews and prize draws.
 Please subscribe below right to get updates direct to your inbox and don't forget to follow me on Instagram.
 In the meantime, here's my own little question-and-answer session.

 Q&A: Emily Kerrigan

 What's your best 10-minute meal for a hectic school night?

 What ingredients do you always have on standby for kids' teas?

 Rice noodles and spring roll wrappers can just sit in a kitchen cupboard until you need them for rice-paper roll-ups and cook very quickly.
 Fill them with whatever fresh bits and pieces you have in the fridge and get everyone to make their own at the table (kids like rolling them).
 Parents can add chilli and a cold beer to theirs.*